Bitcoin-Betting-Official/Bitcoin-Betting/README.md

 ## Funding and supported currencies

-Supported currencies for most markets on the platform are currently Ethereum and (Wrapped) Bitcoin.
-Deposits and withdrawals happen via Bridges - certain Smart Contracts on the Ethereum Blockchain that safeguard your funds in a trustless manner.
+Supported currencies for most markets on the platform are currently Ethereum and RBTC - Bitcoin bridged to the Rootstock Chain.
+Deposits and withdrawals happen via Bridges - Smart Contracts on the Ethereum Blockchain and Rootstock Blockchain that safeguard your funds in a trustless manner.
 Deposits and withdrawals will usually take less than 30 seconds.
 Thus no central party is holding any customer funds, instead all are securely held in the Smart Contract, which is secured against any known attack vector.

 Furthermore any user is free to issue their own currency, token or other asset, transfer it and create markets utilizing this currency.
 Stablecoins are not welcomed on the platform as they are not suitable for long-term orders due to their diminishing value.